pyOpenSci/software-peer-review/about-peer-review/intro.md

 * Code quality,
 * Documentation quality,
 * Package usability,
-* Testing that supports both code function and making it easier for others to contribute and evaluate how their contribution impacts other parts of the code,
+* Test coverage that supports both maintenance of code function.
+Test coverage also makes it easier for contributors to see how their contributions impacts other parts of the code,
-* Quality of infrastructure that contribute to software quality and reliability.
+* Evaluation of infrastructure such as continuous integration to run rest suites and check code linters, that supports automated checks on pull requests.
+This infrastructure supports software quality and reliability.

 ## What types of packages does pyOpenSci review?
 pyOpenSci reviews higher level software packages that support scientific workflows.